ember-learn/guides-source/guides/release/accessibility/page-template-considerations.md

 This technique is a reasonable first step, but has limitations:

-- It does *not* work when the page is rendered server-side with FastBoot.
+- It doesn't work when the page is rendered server-side with FastBoot.
-- It doesn’t provide any conventions for constructing nested page titles.
+- It doesn't provide any conventions for constructing nested page titles.
-- It doesn’t automatically apply the site title (though you can imagine how to add that).
+- It doesn't automatically apply the site title (though you can imagine how to add that).
+- It may not be absolutely robust if data in your app changes *a lot* (imagine a realtime app).

-When your needs become more complex, the following addons faciliate page titles in a more dynamic and maintainable way (including FastBoot support):
+When your needs become more complex, the following addons facilitate page titles in a more dynamic and maintainable way (including FastBoot support):

 - [ember-page-title](https://github.com/adopted-ember-addons/ember-page-title)
 - [ember-cli-head](https://github.com/ronco/ember-cli-head)